valeriangalliat/virtualis-client/api.md

 ### Arrays

 Some requests returns array-like structures.
-This is done with a `Total` response parameter, and multiple parameters ending with an integer representing the offset.
+This is done with a `Total` (or `RecordCount`, I need to figure this out) response parameter, and multiple parameters ending with an integer representing the offset.

 Example: